smoked haddock recipes

 Scandinavian Inspiration

-Scandinavian cuisine embraces smoked haddock in rustic soups, where it is paired with root vegetables and dill to create comforting dishes.
-The smoky flavor also complements rye bread and pickled vegetables, typical in Nordic cuisine.
+Scandinavian cuisine embraces smoked haddock recipes in rustic soups, pairing the fish with root vegetables and fresh dill.
+The smoky taste also complements rye bread and pickled vegetables, both staples in Nordic diets.

 European Dishes